Delirante/assignment_PDT/README.md

 **Application consits of three parts**: Client side - [Frontend](#frontend), Server side - [Backend](#backend), [Database](#database).

-Application have build in Tomcat server which listen on address http://localhost:8080/ after run.
+The application has built in Tomcat server which listens on address http://localhost:8080/ after run.

 ## Frontend
 As a frontend there is one html file called index.html.
-This file contains leaflet widget which is responsible for managing map and left_panel which contains buttons responsible for mentioned functionalities (three usecases).
+This file contains leaflet widget responsible for managing map and left_panel which contains buttons responsible for mentioned functionalities (three usecases).
 Buttons in left panel call ajax requests to the backend.
-Backend process these requests and answer to frontend with http POSTs which contains geojson data.
+Backend processes these requests and answers to frontend with http POSTs which contains geojson data.
 Answer from backend (geojson data) is inserted to the leaflet plugin.
-Plugin afterwards paint result to the map.
+Plugin afterwards renders results in the map.

 ## Backend
 As a backend there is REST api written in language Java with framework Spring.
-Api is making calls to database and format result to geojson.
+Api is making calls to database and format results to geojson.

 **Api contains 3 REST services**:
 1. searchFromPoint
 	1. Service is responsible for 1 usecase.
-	2. Http call for this service may loooks like this:
+	2. Http call for this service may look like this:

 		`http://localhost:8080/searchFromPoint?doctor=true&dentist=true&hospital=true&clinic=true&pharmacy=true&point=LatLng(48.17135,%2017.06672)`
 2. searchInArea
 	1. Service is responsible for 2 usecase.
-	2. Http call for this service may loooks like this:
+	2. Http call for this service may look like this:

 		`http://localhost:8080/searchInArea?doctor=true&dentist=true&hospital=true&clinic=true&pharmacy=true&dropdown=0`
 3. searchTriples
 	1. Service is responsible for 3 usecase.
-	2. Http call for this service may loooks like this:
+	2. Http call for this service may look like this:

 		`http://localhost:8080/searchTriples?doctor=true&dentist=false&hospital=false&clinic=true&pharmacy=true&dropdown=0`

 ## Database
-As a database I choose PostgreSQL with extension Postgis.
+As a database I chose PostgreSQL with extension Postgis.
 This extension is suitable for working with geo data.
 I downloaded geo data from OpenStreetMaps and for importing I used osm2pgsql plugin.

 **Command for import**: